apollo147yt/staxlflorr4-bot/README.md

     replace the "spin" with the channel name you want the bot to be used in or delete it entirely depending on how you want to use         this bot

-    There aint much else (or at least I think) dm me if things are missing
+    There aint much else (or at least I think) dm us if things are missing